GrimmReaper1O1/questionnaire_comercial/README.md

+Warning!!!
+This website is meant to be easy to configure in relation to users who may not know sql.
+There is a scheme document which has text that needs to be copied into microsoft management studio or dbeaver and will set up the database.
+The file will be better made upon completion of this project.
+The website configures itself with the username administrator@questionnaire.com as the root administrator.
+This administrator has all access privilages and cannot be deleted by the website itself; however, if deleted in the database any person who signs up can utilize this user as a way to get root access, hence forbiding the website to delete it.
+Let it be known you should not delete the root administrator or super user administrator@quesitonnaire.com in the sql editor.
+A warning function on the first accessed page will however inform you of the need to create this user as soon as possible if it has been deleted in the sql database.
+There should be no other means of accessing an administrative account.
+I chose Microsoft SQL because Microsoft SQL server 2017 is cheap at the cost of around 300 for two cals.
+We want to do things in a legal fashion.

+The project is meant for schools and to be run on a local area network.

 The questionnaire is built to utilize a theory of memory, which allows for the cementation of memory via its usage to answer questions.
 Knowledge learnt from the subject page is thus utilized to answer a series of quesitons based on such knowledge.